Ralph Wallace Burton

-Ralph Wallace Burton (1905-1983) was a well known Ottawa Valley artist who was a student of, regular painting companion and friend to A.Y.
+Ralph Wallace Burton (1905-1983) was an Ottawa Valley artist who was a student of, regular painting companion and friend to A.Y.
 Jackson from the Group of Seven.

-His many paintings and sketches, now housed at the City of Ottawa archives, Ottawa City Hall, small galleries and private collections, celebrate the rough beauty of Canadian landscapes, and the tenacity of man-made structures set in rugged natural and urban environments, particularly in the Ottawa Valley region.
+His many paintings and sketches, now housed at the City of Ottawa archives, small galleries and private collections, celebrate the rough beauty of Canadian landscapes and the tenacity of man-made structures set in rugged natural and urban environments, particularly in the Ottawa Valley region.

 Professional career

 Burton produced numerous sketches and paintings over his lifetime, with many of his finest executed in oil on birch plywood panels.
 He studied art professionally in Ottawa (1923–24) and was a student under A.Y.
 Jackson at the Banff School of Fine Arts (1947).

 He later became a friend and painting companion to A.Y.
 Jackson, who greatly influenced his work.
 Over a period spanning more than 20 years, they travelled the lengths of Eastern Ontario and Quebec, as well as Alberta, Alaska and the Yukon territory together, depicting the environs, physical structures and, less frequently, the people of the regions they visited.